Ayu-hack/Python-Project-Collection/Music Player/readme.md

 Stop the song
 Change the song

-# Note : Give music path file in path_file to play the song.
+# Note : Give music path in path_file to play the song.

 LinkedIn Post Link :-